 - The mines in Fallout 3 "beep", instead of "click", giving the player just enough time to either try and disarm them, or get the heck off.
 Disarming mines does make them go "click" though.

 - The longest mission in the game ("The Wasteland Suvival Guide") has a segment where you go to an entire town filled with landmines and explosive cars, and a man is shooting at you with a sniper rifle in an attempt to get you to kill yourself spectacularly.
 The entire area seems to be a meta-reference to Hideo Kojima games, coincidentally.

 - Fallout 3 offers four types of mines: basic frag mines, stronger plasma mines and anti-electronic pulse mines, The home-built bottlecap mines are technically IEDs but they are massively powerful.
 As an amusing example of Videogame Cruelty Potential, you can arm a mine and put it into your opponent's inventory for a quick and clean kill (clean, as in mines have more concentrated explosions than grenades so the chance of collateral damage is smaller; as for the target, it's very messy).

-- Subverted by the "Hidden Mines" in Fallout New Vegas which are only visible by discolourations on the floor, or if you put your mouse cursor over them, they do not beep and will explode instantly if stepped on, they are often found in dark areas so to make them even more difficult to spot.
+- Subverted by the "Hidden Mines" in Fallout: New Vegas which are only visible by discolorations on the floor or putting your mouse cursor over them, do not beep, and will explode instantly if stepped on.
+They are often found in dark areas to make them even more difficult to spot.

-- Also subverted by the Satchel Charge mines, which are hard to see, have short fuses that may prevent you from disarming them before they detonate, and are more lethal than the standard mines.
+- Also subverted by the Satchel Charge mines in the Lonesome Road DLC, which are hard to see, have short fuses that may prevent you from disarming them before they detonate, and are more lethal than the standard mines.